Emeritus Professor Robert Jackson BA MA PhD DLitt PGCE FAcSS

 Coventry CV4 7AL

-Professor Robert (Bob) Jackson was Director of WRERU from 1994 to 2012.
+Professor Robert (Bob) Jackson was Director of WRERU from 1994 to 2012, and remains a member of WRERU at the University of Warwick, with the title Founding Director.
 He is a leading figure in international debates about religions and education in Europe and beyond.
-Professor Jackson is Research Consultant to WRERU at the University of Warwick and is Special Adviser and Professor of Religious Diversity and Education at the European Wergeland Centre, a Council of Europe related centre based in Oslo, specialising in intercultural, citizenship and human rights education.
+In 2016, he was appointed as Visiting Professor in the Department of Humanities and Social Sciences Education at the University of Stockholm, Sweden.
+Professor Jackson is Expert Adviser to the European Wergeland Centre, a Council of Europe-related centre based in Oslo, specialising in intercultural, citizenship and human rights education.
+He was appointed as a Visiting Professorship at Oslo and Akershus University College from 2009 to 2012 in order to establish the European Wergeland Centre’s work on religious diversity and education.

-Robert Jackson was a member of the drafting team of the Council of Europe Ministerial policy recommendation on teaching about religions and beliefs (2008) and of the Organisation for Security and Co-operation in Europe’s Toledo Guiding Principles on Teaching about Religions and Beliefs (2007).
-He contributes to the United Nations Alliance of Civilizations programme on Education about Religions and Beliefs and spoke at the Alliance of Civilizations 2009 Istanbul Forum.
+Robert Jackson has been a leading contributor to the Council of Europe’s work on religious diversity and education since 2002.
+He was a member of the drafting team of the Council of Europe Ministerial policy recommendation on teaching about religions and beliefs (2008) and of the Organisation for Security and Co-operation in Europe’s Toledo Guiding Principles on Teaching about Religions and Beliefs (2007).
+He contributed to the United Nations Alliance of Civilizations programme on Education about Religions and Beliefs and spoke at the Alliance of Civilizations 2009 Istanbul Forum.

 Robert Jackson belongs to a number of research networks in Europe and beyond, including: